-Source: MDBs Joint Methodology for Tracking Climate Adaptation Finance
+Source: MDBs Joint Methodology for Tracking Climate Adaptation Finance b.

-- b.
 Support implementation of priority adaptation investments.
-Concessional financing (loans and grants) will be provided for the implementation of MDB-financed adaptation projects, both sovereign and non-sovereign, selected from the adaptation investment plan.
+Concessional financing (loans, grants and results based payments) will be provided for the implementation of

+MDB-financed adaptation projects, both sovereign and non-sovereign, selected from the adaptation investment plan.
 Priority will be given to projects that are both ambitious and transformational (including those that are small but have excellent demonstration effects and replicability) and where concessional climate finance is needed to overcome barriers.
 Box 4 provides illustrative examples of such projects.
-Further, such projects may include the following features: - Deploy a range of financial modalities and drivers to pursue adaptation.
+Further, such projects may include the following features:

+- Deploy a range of financial modalities to pursue adaptation.
 The MDBs will deploy a range of financing modalities that are available to them for adaptation projects.
 This includes modalities that provide opportunities for supporting policy reforms needed for enabling gender-responsive adaptation, modalities that allow aggregating small-scale climate adaptation investments to create impact, and modalities to engage the private sector for adaptation.
 The selection of modalities will be guided by climate risk and opportunity analytics and diagnostics of policy and regulatory barriers undertaken in component 1.
 The MDBs will also support new and existing approaches that have the potential to drive markets.
-Examples include standardized tools, green procurement and associated policy specifications, market incentivization structures, and aggregation mechanisms.

-- Provide grants to pro-poor resilience solutions and/or demonstrate new technology for adaptation.
-For the use of grant resources, priority will be given to investments that have the potential to directly respond to the adaptation needs of the poor and vulnerable populations, such as through health, education, social protection, livelihoods, rural development, and urban informal settlements upgrade.
+Examples include standardized tools, green procurement and associated policy specifications, market incentivization structures, and aggregation mechanisms. - Provide grants to pro-poor resilience solutions and/or demonstrate new technologiesor frontier approaches for adaptation.
+For the use of grant resources, priority will be given to investments that have the potential to directly respond to the adaptation needs of the poor and vulnerable populations, such as through health, education, vocational training, social protection, livelihoods, rural development, and urban informal settlements upgrade; while also ensuring direct roles for these populations in decision making and implementation arrangements.
 Grants can also be used to demonstrate the use of a new technology or approach for adaptation, such as ecosystem-based approaches, and for overcoming market failures that prevent private sector action. - Provide grants for enabling the uptake of women-led solutions for adaptation.
 Grants will be provided for projects or project components that promote adaptation solutions targeted at building the capacity, knowledge, and agency of women.
 This includes women engaged in agriculture and rural livelihoods, micro and small enterprises, and informal livelihoods.
-Where appropriate, such grants will demonstrate partnerships between grassroots women's groups and respective government agencies and the private sector.
+Where appropriate, such grants will demonstrate partnerships between grassroots women's groups and respective government agencies and the private sector, supporting women leadership in adaptation.